-INDEPENDENCE (con!)
-External Chacks Install and arrange external checks of independence of procedure Install external checks on Independence (e.g. independent Evaluator, Advisory Committee) Justify why these are adequate.
-Collect evidence of vested interess.
-TRANSPARENCY The process should be transparent so that the relevant population can see whilt is going on and how declasions are baing made.
-Legal / Regulatory Identity legislation and regulations that bear upon exercise (if any - if not, still acknowledge this).
-Ensure exercise will comply with both the letter and the spirit of regulations. and Materials of Michael Annual Control of C Publicity Decide what levelhype of publicity (justify) and set up Andmatritty Spacety audit trait: What is covered?
-How is a recorded?
+INDEPENDENCE (cont) External Checks Detail and arrange external checks of independence of procedure.
+Install external checks on independence (e.g. independent Evaluator, Advisory Committee).
+Justify why these are adequate.
+TRANSPARENCY The process should be becaused a soul of COMMENT AND STREET AND ADDRESS OF THE PARTY AND ADDRESS OF THE PAR The process should be transparent so that the relevant population can see what is going on and how decisions are being made.
+Legal / Regulatory Identify legislation and regulations that bear upon exercise (if any - if not, still acknowledge this).
+Ensure exercise will comply with both the letter and the spirit of regulations.
+Publicity: Auditability Decide what level/type of publicity (antity) and set up Specify studit trait What is covered?
+How is it recorded?
 Who is responsible for this?
-Villual is its formal (project report etc.)?
-Availability Specify availability of audit trail, i.e. who is it available to?
-If anybody a excluded from viewing the audit trail (e.g. participants), justify Accessibility Decide the appropriate format and level of detail for autir information INFLUENCE (Impact) The output of the procedure should have a genuine impact upon policy Specific Decisions Decide how to identify and measure specific, concrete impacts of exercise, in terms of specific decisions Corporate Folicy Decide now to identify and measure impacts in ferms of corporate policy making procedures.
-Carporate Style Decide how to identify and massure impacts in ferms of corporate approach to handling the issues and general corporate 'mischet.'
-Media Coverage Decide on what kind of media response will constitute a positive impact of exercise.
-TIMELINESS (early Involvement) The participents should be involved as early as possible in the process, as soon as value judgments become safert/televant.
-Familiansation Ensure all parties have enough time to become familiar with all the elements of the exercise, if the exercise involves no preparation by Participants, acknowledge that Entry Point Specify where in the decision making process the exercise will take place, usufly that this is early enough.
-COST EFFECTIVESS The procedure should in some sense be cost effective from the point of view of the spanishm.
-Effectiveness Revisit Task Definition / Alms: Decide which Alms will be used to assess whether exercise him succeeded or not, Justify choice.
-BenefitCost Decide how costs will be calculated: Adopt a policy on indirect, opportunity, emolories, controversy, political, social and Decide how to weight costs against benefits.
-Decide how to weight costs against benefits.
-Docko what afformatives to this exercise would be (have toesn) and how exercise could be compared against them Falmess Adopt a policy on how benefits should be distributed among Stakehotters to constitute a 'tair' amongs a policy on how benefits should be distributed amongs a policy.
+What is its format (project report etc.)?
+Availability Social availability of a six and a s Specify availability of audit trait, i.e. who is it available to?
+If anybody is excluded from viewing the audit trait (e.g. perticipants), justify INFLUENCE (Impact) The second of th Aconsibility Decide the appropriate from the m source (money) The output of the procedure slieurd have a genuine impact upon policy Specific Decisions Decide the appropriate formal and level of detail for audit information.
+Decide how to identify and measure specific concrete impacts of exercise, in terms of specific decisions.
+Corporate Policy Decids how to be seen Corporate Style Decide how to identify and measure impacts in terms of corponate policy-making procedures.
+The second second Decide how to identify and measure impacts in terms of concernite policy-making procedures and general corporate immoset.
+TIMELINESS (parly Media Coverage and general corporate 'mindset' nvolvement) The participants should be involved as early as possible in the Familiarisation Decide on what land of media response will consolute a positive impact of exercise.
+Ensure all parties have power time to the consolute a positive impact of exercise. iivoivement) process, as soon as value judgmants become salient/relevant.
+The second political Ensure all parties have enough time to become familiar with all the elements of the exercise.
+If the exercise involves no preparation by Participants, acknowledge this.
+Entry Point OST EFFECTIVESS OHANNES DESCRIPTION Specify where in the decision-making process the exercise will take place.
+Justify that this is early enough.
+OST EFFECTIVESS The procedure should in some sense be cost effective from the point of view of the sponsors.
+Effectiveness Royat Task Definition (Alms) The state of the s Danafill Decide which Alms will be used to assess whether exercise has socceeded or not.
+Justify choice.
+Decide how costs will be gain district.
+Boneft/Cost Decide how costs will be calculated: Adopt a policy on indirect executable.
+Adopt a policy on indirect, opportunity, emotional, controversy, political, social and organisational costs.
+Justing.
+Decide bow to weight costs and all the costs.
+Decide what atternatives to this exercise would be (have been) and how exercise could be compared against them.
+Fairness Adord a registration in the Adopt a policy on how benefits should be distributed among Stakeholders to constitute a fair' exercise.
+Justify